-You can activate SSL certificates in your Shopify admin to encrypt your online storefront's content and publish it securely using
+If you want to improve security on your store, then you can activate SSL certificates in your Shopify admin.
+SSL certificates encrypt your store's content and publish it securely using HTTPS instead of HTTP.

-https://www.boutique.com after you activate SSL certificates.
-Customers who use the original URL will be redirected to the encrypted storefront.
+https://www.example.com after you activate SSL certificates.
+Customers who use the original URL will be redirected to the encrypted online store.

-Having SSL certificates on your storefront lets you:
+Having SSL certificates on your online store lets you:

-- add a new layer of security—256-bit encryption—to your online storefront by using
+- add a new layer of security to your online store by using HTTPS instead of HTTP

-- build customer trust by displaying the SSL padlock icon beside your online storefront's URL:
+- build customer trust by displaying the SSL padlock icon beside your online store's URL:

-If your online storefront displays content (including images, videos, or webfonts) that's hosted somewhere other than Shopify, then you can verify it on the Domains settings page in your Shopify admin to make sure it doesn't invalidate your storefront's SSL certificate.
+If your online store displays content (including images, videos, or webfonts) that's hosted somewhere other than Shopify, then you can verify it on the Domains settings page in your Shopify admin to make sure it doesn't invalidate your SSL certificate.

 Best practices for SSL content